A while back, I attended Alcoholics Anonymous. Not as someone seeking recovery, but as an observer

 I was on an assignment and what I discovered was eye-opening…

 Over time, I’ve discovered that the key to healing and intimacy is vulnerability, well here I got to see it in action.

-I was nervous out of my mind because I was the only dude there not regularly attending the meetings.
-I sat in the back in my lawn chair and listened to the discussion and heard some encouraging and challenging things.
+I was scared out of my mind because I was the only dude there who wasn’t regularly attending the meetings(And the only black dude lol).
+I sat in the back, in my lawn chair, listening to the discussion, and heard some encouraging and challenging things…

-They were there some of the same reasons.
-Freedom being one of them.
+They were there for some of the same reasons.
+Freedom being the main one.

 One dude said he tried to “white knuckle” his way out of addiction and found himself falling flat on his face so he admitted his need to the Higher Power, the community, and the recovery resources.
 He knew he couldn't overcome his struggle on his own.

 Another person mentioned how they got a level of freedom and then rested on their laurels and backslid.